AoDev/kaiku-music-player/README.md

 #### Winamp nostalgic

 I built the first version of this player at the beginning of 2015 to have an experience similar to the one I had with Winamp.
 I used that opportunity to learn React and node-webkit.

+I even gave a talk about [building desktop apps with web technologies](https://github.com/AoDev/desktop-apps-with-html-nodejs) where I showed Kaiku, in a meetup in Budapest.

 I have been using Winamp forever.
 I wasn't happy with the players available in the Mac ecosystem.
 Especially that now everything goes "in the cloud", people have moved to services like Spotify.